 Shame is often confused with guilt, when actually shame is the discomfort we feel when we have let somebody, or ourselves down.
 When somebody is under the control of these emotions their lives are governed by them on so many levels.
 They start to expect that they will fail epically in everything they attempt, and literally wait for the waves of guilt and shame to wash over them.

-Psychological orders of this type, and to this extent, need handling very carefully.
-Nobody can make somebody who truly believes they are a loser into someone who believes in themselves over night.
+Psychological disorders of this type need handling very carefully.
 Those who experience unhealthy volumes of guilt and shame often display suicidal tendencies in the misguided belief that they are so worthless they would be better off dead and that those around them would have happier lives if they weren't around to let them down any more.